An introduction to Redis data types and abstractions

 - Sets: collections of unique, unsorted string elements.

 - Sorted sets, similar to Sets but where every string element is associated to a floating number value, called score.
-The elements are always taken sorted by their score, so unlike Sets it is possible to retrieve range of elements (for example you may aks: give me the top 10, or the bottom 10).
+The elements are always taken sorted by their score, so unlike Sets it is possible to retrieve a range of elements (for example you may ask: give me the top 10, or the bottom 10).

 - HyperLogLogs: this is a probabilistic data structure which is used in order to estimate the cardinality of a set.
 Don't be scared, it is simpler than it seems...
 See later in the HyperLogLog section of this tutorial.

-It's not always trivial to grasp how these data types work and what to use in order to solve a given problem from the command reference, so this document is a crash course to Redis data types and their most used patterns.
+It's not always trivial to grasp how these data types work and what to use in order to solve a given problem from the command reference, so this document is a crash course to Redis data types and their most common patterns.

 For all the examples we'll use the